Bourbon Restoration in France: Religion

-By 1800 the Catholic Church was poor, dilapidated and disorganised, with a depleted and aging clergy.
+By 1800 the Catholic Church was poor, dilapidated and disorganized, with a depleted and aging clergy.
 The younger generation had received little religious instruction, and was unfamiliar with traditional worship.
-However, in response to the external pressures of foreign wars, religious fervour was strong, especially among women.
+However, in response to the external pressures of foreign wars, religious fervor was strong, especially among women.
 Napoleon's Concordat of 1801 provided stability and ended attacks on the Church.

 With the Restoration, the Catholic Church again became the state religion, supported financially and politically by the government.
 Its lands and financial endowments were not returned, but the government paid salaries and maintenance costs for normal church activities.
 The bishops regained control of Catholic affairs.
 The aristocracy before the Revolution was lukewarm to religious doctrine and practice, but the decades of exile created an alliance of throne and altar.
 The royalists who returned were much more devout, and much more aware of their need for a close alliance with the Church.
 They had discarded fashionable skepticism and now promoted the wave of Catholic religiosity that was sweeping Europe, with a new reverence for the Virgin Mary, the saints, and popular religious rituals such as praying the rosary.
 Devotion was far stronger and more visible in rural areas than in Paris and other cities.
 The population of 32 million included about 680,000 Protestants and 60,000 Jews, who were extended toleration.
 The anti-clericalism of Voltaire and the Enlightenment had not disappeared, but it was in abeyance.

 At the elite level, there was a dramatic change in intellectual climate from intellectual classicism to passionate romanticism.
 An 1802 book by François-René de Chateaubriand entitled Génie du christianisme ("The Genius of Christianity") had an enormous influence in reshaping French literature and intellectual life, emphasising the centrality of religion in creating European high culture.
 Chateaubriand's book "did more than any other single work to restore the credibility and prestige of Christianity in intellectual circles and launched a fashionable rediscovery of the Middle Ages and their Christian civilisation.
 The revival was by no means confined to an intellectual elite, however, but was evident in the real, if uneven, rechristianisation of the French countryside."